Shopping Vale do Aço (Mall): Culture

 Occasionally, the Vale do Aço mall hosts regional and national artistic performances.
 The Usiminas Cultural Center offers workshops, theater, and music performances.
 Its theater is considered one of the most modern in the country, hosting recurrent attractions such as the Campanha de Popularização do Teatro e da Dança and Ipatinga Live Jazz.
 The mall's food court also hosts performances of different musical styles and genres, especially regional artists.
 During the Christmas period, promotions and raffles are held among the stores and the shopping center receives special decorations with garlands, toys, a cascade of lights, and a Christmas tree.
 In addition to the Christmas decoration, there is a "miniature train" and a Santa Claus attraction for children to take pictures.
 Other occasions that also usually feature thematic decorations and promotions are Easter, Mother's Day, Valentine's Day, and Festa Junina.

 The shopping center is considered the main leisure and entertainment facility of the Vale do Aço Metropolitan Area.
 According to a survey released by the Serviço Brasileiro de Apoio às Micro e Pequenas Empresas (SEBRAE), in 2012, 98% of professionals who receive business tourists in the region stated knowing the mall (the same percentage as Ipanema Park), as well as 98% of hotel, restaurant and tour operator managers (followed by Ipanema Park, with 95%), thus being the most well-known attraction among other places in the Vale do Aço that were cited in a questionnaire.
 Among the first group cited, 79% would recommend the shopping center to a traveler on some occasion, ranking second on this list, behind local bars and restaurants (98%).
-According to the same sur vey, the mall is mentioned by some business owners as the only attraction adequately publicized in the region.
+According to the same survey, the mall is mentioned by some business owners as the only attraction adequately publicized in the region.